-The basic courses that most students elect to take - for example, Business Organizations; Evidence; Taxation; and Gifts, Wills, and Trusts - are offered every year and usually twice a year.
+The basic courses that most students elect to take - for example: Business Organizations, Evidence, Taxation, and Gifts, Wills and Trusts - are offered every year and usually twice a year.
 Other courses listed are offered once a year, or in some cases, once every several years.
 Each year the law school attempts to provide upper-division students with a wide variety of optional specialized courses.
 Often these reflect the research interests of the faculty.
-Some examples in recent years have been Biotechnology and the Law, Global Warming, Counterterrorism and Homeland Security, Wrongful Convictions, Topics in Law and Philosophy, Special Education and Disability Law, and seminars on the Enron era.
-Because there are specialty courses in nearly every major area of the law, upper-division students are able to concentrate in a particular area, or, if they prefer, pursue a broad, basic legal education.
+Some examples in recent years have been Biotechnology and the Law, Global Warming, Counterterrorism and Homeland Security, Wrongful Convictions, Reproductive Rights, Special Education and Disability Law, and seminars on the Enron era.
+Because there are specialty courses in nearly every major area of the law, upperdivision students are able to concentrate in a particular area, or, if they prefer, pursue a broad, basic legal education.